 Here is a list of the best network discovery tools and software:

-- SolarWinds Network Performance Monitor (FREE TRIAL) – an advanced network discovery tool that gives detailed reports and performance insights of devices and software on a network.
+- SolarWinds Network Performance Monitor (FREE TRIAL) Advanced network discovery tool that gives detailed reports and performance insights of devices and software on a network.
 Start a 30-day free trial.

-- Paessler PRTG Network Monitor (FREE TRIAL) – a network discovery tool that keeps track of devices, software solutions, service/application performance, and presents it all in a highly customizable map.
+- Paessler PRTG Network Monitor (FREE TRIAL) Network discovery tool that keeps track of devices, software solutions, service/application performance, and presents it all in a highly customizable map.
 Start a 30-day free trial.

-- InterMapper – a network monitoring tool that offers quick, detailed information on a wide array of devices, across a wide selection of platforms.
+- Fortra’s Intermapper Network monitoring tool that offers quick, detailed information on a wide array of devices, across a wide selection of platforms.

-- Nmap – a powerful network audit and discovery tool that is free, light, fast, powerful, and works on almost any platform available.
+- Nmap Powerful network audit and discovery tool that is free, light, fast, powerful, and works on almost any platform available.

-- Rumble Network Discovery – a network discovery tool that can cover networks without the need for special privileges no matter how complex the architecture may be, including hybrid ones.
+- Rumble Network Discovery Network discovery tool that can cover networks without the need for special privileges no matter how complex the architecture may be, including hybrid ones.